 Bad cholesterol, what is that?

-Studies have shown ragi to be a strong opponent for an increase in the risk of any cardiovascular diseases.
+Studies have shown ragi to be a strong opponent to an increase in the risk of any cardiovascular diseases.
 This wonder has the potential to bring down the level of triglycerides thus reducing LDL (bad cholesterol) cholesterol oxidation.
 LDL when oxidized cause inflammation of the arteries resulting in the increased risk of getting a stroke or a heart attack.
-Munch on a ragi laddoo or pattice.
-There are many delicious recipes that will help you introduce this millet in your diet.
+Munch on a ragi laddoo or practice.
+There are many delicious recipes that will help you introduce this millet into your diet.
 Go on become heart friendly.

 Want to look young naturally?
-We mean the natural way, organic way.
+We mean the natural way, the organic way.
 Have more of ragi.
-The antioxidants, as well as the phenolic acid content, helps us looking younger longer.
+The antioxidants, as well as the phenolic acid content, help us look younger and longer.
 These compounds slow down the cross-linking of collagen fibres.
 Cross-linking is an ageing process that reduces the elasticity provided by collagen.
 Ragi is potent in aiding the lessening of this self-deflating ageing process thus making our skin shine longer.